-Given a Linked List where every node represents a linked list and contains two pointers of its type:
+Given a Linked List of size N, where every node represents a linked list and contains two pointers of its type:

 (ii) a bottom pointer to a linked list where this node is head.

-You have to flatten the linked list to a single linked list which is sorted.
+You have to flatten the linked list to a single linked list which should be sorted.

 5 -> 10 -> 19 -> 28 | | | | V V V V 7 20 22 35 | | | V V V 8 50 40 | | V V 30 45

-and after flattening it, the sorted linked list looks like:
+And after flattening the above list, the sorted linked list looks like:

 The first line of the input contains an integer 'T' denoting the number of test cases.
 Then T test cases follow.

 First line of each test case contains an integer N denoting the number of head nodes connected to each other.

 Second line of each test case contains N space separated numbers (M1, M2...Mn) denoting number of elements in linked lists starting with each head.

 Third line of each test case contains all the elements of the linked list starting with 1st head node and covering all the elements through its down pointer, then 2nd head node and covering all its elements through down pointer and so on till the last head node of the linked list.